dkubek/approximate-graph-symmetries/thesis/outline.md

 ### Manifold
 [SUBTITLE: Exploiting the geometry of the search space.]

+- manifold optimization allows us to only consider the space we are working on, potentially decreasing the problem dimension and leading to faster algorithms

 #### Manifold optimization Overview

 > Drawing on the provided sources, "Step 0 in optimization" lays out the fundamental definition of an optimization problem before considering any additional structure that might inform algorithmic approaches.